TipzRickyCheung/wacom_loader/README.md

 The proper privileges the program requires are automatically set.
 It is up to the user to hook it up with their DEs' shortcut system.

+## Improvements

+This program should be wired up to utilities provided by your distro so that root privileges are granted correctly and cannot be used for privileage esculation.

+While effort has been taken to try and secure this program, it is advised that users install this program at their own risk.

 ## Further read

 [Original bug report thread](https://github.com/linuxwacom/input-wacom/issues/342)